-The executor of the deceased person’s estate is responsible for picking up the tab (which can be reimbursed from the estate) but it’s usually close family who make the funeral arrangements and pay the costs upfront, to be reimbursed later.
+The executor of the deceased person’s estate is responsible for picking up the tab but it’s usually close family who make the funeral arrangements and pay the costs upfront, to be reimbursed later.

 “It’s worth planning for a funeral, and I think it’s worth saving for a funeral as well,” she says.
 “You don’t necessarily have to prepay a funeral.”

-Funeral insurance is heavily marketed to retirees, but the Australian Securities and Investments Commission warns some policies are overpriced and might not even provide the cover you need.
+Funeral insurance is heavily marketed to retirees, but the Australian Securities and Investments Commission warns some policies are overpriced and might not even provide the coverage you need.

 For those who can’t meet the cost of a funeral, some help is available.
 If you’re in receipt of a Centrelink payment and your partner dies, you may be eligible for a bereavement payment, made as a lump sum.
-Your loved one’s bank may also be able to assist.
-For example, Westpac allows families access to the deceased’s account to pay for a funeral or other celebration of their life.
+Your loved one’s bank may also be able to assist in some instances.

 If the estate can’t meet the costs and neither can surviving relatives, funeral assistance may be available from your state or territory government to help with funeral arrangements, although it varies between locations and is subject to strict means of testing.
 Alternatively, community support groups might be able to offer some financial support.